 This build is perfectly suited for 1080p gaming, it’ll handle most AAA titles on at least high settings while putting out 60fps+.
 Less intensive games (CS:GO, DoTA2, etc) will run absolutely flawlessly.
 Keep in mind that the price listed above is for the core components only, you will still need an operating system and any other peripherals that you don’t currently have (mouse, keyboard, audio, etc).

-The motherboard in this build is a great little mATX unit from MSI that runs the new B250 chipset.
-It gives us support for all of the features we need with room to expand down the line, including 6x SATA3 ports, 3x USB 3.0, 2x USB 2.0, 1x USB Type-C, support for 2400MHz RAM, integrated 7.1 audio and a built-in ethernet controller for wired internet connections.
+The motherboard in this build is a great little mATX unit from MSI that runs the new AM4 socket and B350 chipset.
+It gives us support for all of the features we need with room to expand down the line, including 4x SATA3 ports, lots of USB ports, support for 3600MHz RAM, integrated 7.1 audio, a built-in ethernet controller and it also supports overclocking.
+It also looks great, so there’s that to.

-The 3GB GTX 1060 is definitely the best-priced option for this level of build, it completely tears up 1080p gaming and you’re going to be happy you have one.
-This little 3GB GTX 1060 from EVGA that offers up some of the best price vs performance out of any currently released card of the same tier; It’s capable of 60fps on at least high settings in pretty much any AAA game!
+A 3GB GTX 1060 is definitely the best option for this level of build right now, it completely tears up 1080p gaming and you’re going to be happy you have one.
+This particular 3GB GTX 1060 from Gigabyte that offers up some of the best price vs performance out of any currently released card of the same tier; It’s capable of 60fps on at least high settings in pretty much any AAA game, it cools great and overclocks alright to boot!
 There are lots of different variants available, but they’ll all perform basically the same so just choose the cheapest priced option!

 You’re also going to need an operating system for your new build, and due to the fact that the newest iteration of DirectX requires Windows 10, that’s going to be the version of Windows you want to consider.
 You could always go with an older version if you wanted to, you just wouldn’t be able to take advantage Windows 10 exclusives like DirectX 12, Forza 3, Dead Rising 4, and so on.
 It comes in both disc and USB flash drive versions.